MahshadSa/ct-phrase-retrieval00/README.md

 **Next I would add:**

-* IVF‑PQ index for scale, plus saliency‑aware re‑ranking.
+* IVF‑PQ index for scale
 * Organ‑specific phrase banks and harder negatives.
 * A proper grounding head (e.g., ViT token maps or a tiny detector) and basic pointing‑accuracy metrics.